Effects of Suicide on Family Members, Loved Ones

 Suicide Effects on the Mental Health of Family and Friends

-Unfortunately, friends and family of those who have committed suicide experience impacts on their own mental health.
+Unfortunately, friends and family of those who have completed suicide experience impacts on their own mental health.
 In a Canadian study, parents who lost a child to suicide typically have higher rates of depression, physical problems and low income (often even before the child's suicide).
 Anxiety and divorce are very common effects on parents after a child's suicide.

 Stigma and the Effects of Suicide in Family and Friends

-When a person dies, societally, others generally offer empathy and compassion, but when a person dies by suicide, there is stigma around that death and people often treat the loved ones of the person who committed suicide differently.
-Loved ones can be very afraid to talk about the suicide for fear of judgement and condemnation – being blamed for the suicide of their family member or friend.
+When a person dies, societally, others generally offer empathy and compassion, but when a person dies by suicide, there is a stigma around that death and people often treat the loved ones of the person who committed suicide differently.
+Loved ones can be very afraid to talk about the suicide for fear of judgment and condemnation – being blamed for the suicide of their family member or friend.
 Because of this, one effect of suicide on family and friends can be extreme isolation.

 Suicide Support for Families and Friends